Travel Insurance Cancellation Cover & Frequent Flyer Point

 Whether you’re tallking Velocity, One World, Qantas, Kris flyer or Emirate skywards, lucky for you a few Australian insurers have flapped their wings and said yes to covering your well earned points.
 They will pay the value of your reward points used to purchase an airline ticket, if you need to cancel due to unforeseen circumstances outside of your control.

-when will travel insurance cover trip cancelation with points?
+When will travel insurance cover trip cancelation with points?

 If you are unable to collect compensation from your airline, the following events would allow you to seek reimbursement from your travel insurance: